donaldrich80/modular-gitlab-ci/docs/index.md

 # Modular GitLab-CI

-!!! warning "This is a living document, and sometimes life is messy."

-## Customizable, stackable templates for a variety of functions specifically built for use in GitLab-CI pipelines.
+## Customizable, stackable templates for a variety of functions specifically built for use in GitLab-CI pipelines

 ## Benefits